-CO No. Course Objectives CO-1 Explain the Historical developments in medical microbiology.
+CO No. The learners will be able to CO-1 Explain the Historical developments in medical microbiology.
 CO-2 Apply their knowledge on major human diseases.
 CO-3 Analyse clinical sample collections and diagnosis.
 CO-4 Manage about bacterial, fungal and viral human pathogens.
-CO 5 Assess the diseases caused by intestinal and urogenital 0-5 protozoa.
+CO-5 Assess the diseases caused by intestinal and urogenital 00-3 protozoa.